Edward Teller: Nuclear technology and Israel

 For some twenty years, Teller advised Israel on nuclear matters in general, and on the building of a hydrogen bomb in particular.
 In 1952, Teller and Oppenheimer had a long meeting with David Ben-Gurion in Tel Aviv, telling him that the best way to accumulate plutonium was to burn natural uranium in a nuclear reactor.
 Starting in 1964, a connection between Teller and Israel was made by the physicist Yuval Ne'eman, who had similar political views.
 Between 1964 and 1967, Teller visited Israel six times, lecturing at Tel Aviv University, and advising the chiefs of Israel's scientific-security circle as well as prime ministers and cabinet members.

-In 1967 when the Israeli nuclear program was nearing completion, Teller informed Neeman that he was going to tell the CIA that Israel had built nuclear weapons, and explain that it was justified by the background of the Six-Day War.
+In 1967, when the Israeli nuclear program was nearing completion, Teller informed Neeman that he was going to tell the CIA that Israel had built nuclear weapons, and explain that it was justified by the background of the Six-Day War.
 After Neeman cleared it with Prime Minister Levi Eshkol, Teller briefed the head of the CIA's Office of Science and Technology, Carl Duckett.
 It took a year for Teller to convince the CIA that Israel had obtained nuclear capability; the information then went through CIA Director Richard Helms to the president at that time, Lyndon B. Johnson.
 Teller also persuaded them to end the American attempts to inspect the Negev Nuclear Research Center in Dimona.
-In 1976 Duckett testified in Congress before the Nuclear Regulatory Commission, that after receiving information from an "American scientist", he drafted a National Intelligence Estimate on Israel's nuclear capability.
+In 1976, Duckett testified in Congress before the Nuclear Regulatory Commission that, after receiving information from an "American scientist", he drafted a National Intelligence Estimate on Israel's nuclear capability.

 In the 1980s, Teller again visited Israel to advise the Israeli government on building a nuclear reactor.
-Three decades later, Teller confirmed that it was during his visits that he concluded that Israel was in possession of nuclear weapons.
-After conveying the matter to the U.S. government, Teller reportedly said: "They [Israel] have it, and they were clever enough to trust their research and not to test, they know that to test would get them into trouble."
+Three decades later, Teller confirmed that it was during his visits that he concluded that Israel had nuclear weapons.
+After conveying the matter to the US government, Teller reportedly said: "They [Israel] have it, and they were clever enough to trust their research and not to test, they know that to test would get them into trouble."

 Three Mile Island

-Teller suffered a heart attack in 1979, and blamed it on Jane Fonda, who had starred in The China Syndrome, which depicted a fictional reactor accident and was released less than two weeks before the Three Mile Island accident.
+Teller had a heart attack in 1979, and blamed it on Jane Fonda, who had starred in The China Syndrome, which depicted a fictional reactor accident and was released less than two weeks before the Three Mile Island accident.
 She spoke out against nuclear power while promoting the film.
-After the accident, Teller acted quickly to lobby in defence of nuclear energy, testifying to its safety and reliability, and soon after one flurry of activity suffered the attack.
+After the accident, Teller acted quickly to lobby in defence of nuclear energy, testifying to its safety and reliability, and soon after one flurry of activity, he suffered the attack.
 He signed a two-page-spread ad in the July 31, 1979, issue of The Washington Post with the headline "I was the only victim of Three-Mile Island".
 It opened with: